tm-a-t/telegram-bot-handbook/pages/folds/index.md

 # Folds

-Folds is an elegant and scalable framework for bots.
+Folds is an elegant and scalable framework for bots, wrapping Telethon library.

-- Minimalistic when you need simple features, powerful when you need complex.
+- Minimalistic when you need simple features, powerful when you need complex ones.
-- Flexible app structure with no boilerplate and no imports in the middle of files
+- Flexible app structure with no boilerplate and no imports in the middle of files.
-- Easy support for multiple bots
+- Easy support for multi-bot apps.
 - Built with Telegram API without Bot API — I explain it below.

-Papercraft is a wrapper for Telethon library.

 ```python
 from paper import create_bot, Message